dfdx/dfdx.github.io/_drafts/intro-to-prob.md

 ## Outcomes and random variables

 The goal of experiment is to get an **outcome**.
-For coin tosses, for example, there are 2 possible outcomes - "heads" and "tails", and for weather it may be "sunny", "raining", "snowy", etc. All possible outcomes form so-called **sample space**, which we will denote as [Omega] (read as "big omega").
+For coin tosses, for example, there are 2 possible outcomes - "heads" and "tails", and for weather it may be "sunny", "raining", "snowy", etc. All possible outcomes form a set called **sample space**, which we will denote as [Omega] (read as "big omega").

 Outcomes don't have to be simple values like "heads", but in fact can be complex objects.
 For example, if we establish social experiment and ask causal people on the street to take a survey, each of these people will be considered as an outcome.
-In this settings, data provided by these people (e.g. their height, gender, profession, etc.) may be considered as **random variables**.
+In these settings, data provided by these people (e.g. their height, gender, profession, etc.) may be considered as **random variables**.

 Strictly speaking, random variable (or simply r.v.) is a _function_ of an outcome, that describes its particular property.
 In social experiment, for example, r.v. [height(person)] maps values from set $People$ to a set of real numbers [R], while r.v. [profession(person)] maps same values to a fixed set [Professions].